thecredibleway/thecredibleway-com/docs/faq/questions/if-a-good-god-exists-why-is-there-evil-and-suffering.md

 harmony with God and with creation.

 But God did not create robots. **He gave humans the gift of free will - the capacity to love, obey, and trust Him or to rebel.**
 This freedom was necessary for a genuine relationship, because love that is not freely given is not love at all.
+What if you forced your spouse to love you?
+Would that be genuine love?
+No, because genuine love for a spouse requires a choice of free will to say *yes* to one, and *no* to all others.

 When Adam and Eve chose to disobey God by eating from the tree of the knowledge of good and evil ([Gen 3](https://www.biblegateway.com/passage/?search=Genesis%203&version=NKJV)), sin entered the world.
 This one act of